 Canvas is our learning management system and the main platform we will use during the semester.
 You are required to become familiar with Canvas in order to successfully complete this course.
-Canvas will also be used to provide the syllabus, assignments, grades, etc. To access Canvas, you should go to https://canvas.usu.edu (https://canvas.usu.edu/) and log in using your USU credentials.
+Canvas will also be used to provide the syllabus, assignments, grades, etc. To access Canvas, you should go to https://canvas.usu.edu/Links to an external site.) and login using your USU credentials.